Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_network_interface"></a> [network\_interface](#input\_network\_interface)

 Description:  - `dns_servers` - (Optional) A list of IP Addresses of DNS Servers which should be assigned to the Network Interface.
  - `enable_accelerated_networking` - (Optional) Does this Network Interface support Accelerated Networking?
 Possible values are `true` and `false`.
 Defaults to `false`.
  - `enable_ip_forwarding` - (Optional) Does this Network Interface support IP Forwarding?
 Possible values are `true` and `false`.
 Defaults to `false`.
  - `name` - (Required) The Name which should be used for this Network Interface.
 Changing this forces a new resource to be created.
  - `network_security_group_id` - (Optional) The ID of a Network Security Group which should be assigned to this Network Interface.
  - `primary` - (Optional) Is this the Primary IP Configuration?
 Possible values are `true` and `false`.
 Defaults to `false`.

  ---
  `ip_configuration` block supports the following:
  - `application_gateway_backend_address_pool_ids` - (Optional) A list of Backend Address Pools IDs from a Application Gateway which this Orchestrated Virtual Machine Scale Set should be connected to.
  - `application_security_group_ids` - (Optional) A list of Application Security Group IDs which this Orchestrated Virtual Machine Scale Set should be connected to.
  - `load_balancer_backend_address_pool_ids` - (Optional) A list of Backend Address Pools IDs from a Load Balancer which this Orchestrated Virtual Machine Scale Set should be connected to.

+> Note: When using this field you'll also need to configure a Rule for the Load Balancer, and use a depends\_on between this resource and the Load Balancer Rule.

  - `name` - (Required) The Name which should be used for this IP Configuration.
  - `primary` - (Optional) Is this the Primary IP Configuration for this Network Interface?
 Possible values are `true` and `false`.
 Defaults to `false`.

+ > Note: One `ip_configuration` block must be marked as Primary for each Network Interface.

  - `subnet_id` - (Optional) The ID of the Subnet which this IP Configuration should be connected to.

+> Note: `subnet_id` is required if version is set to `IPv4`.

  - `version` - (Optional) The Internet Protocol Version which should be used for this IP Configuration.
 Possible values are `IPv4` and `IPv6`.
 Defaults to `IPv4`.

  ---
  `public_ip_address` block supports the following:
  - `domain_name_label` - (Optional) The Prefix which should be used for the Domain Name Label for each Virtual Machine Instance.
 Azure concatenates the Domain Name Label and Virtual Machine Index to create a unique Domain Name Label for each Virtual Machine.
 Valid values must be between `1` and `26` characters long, start with a lower case letter, end with a lower case letter or number and contains only `a-z`, `0-9` and `hyphens`.
  - `idle_timeout_in_minutes` - (Optional) The Idle Timeout in Minutes for the Public IP Address.
 Possible values are in the range `4` to `32`.
  - `name` - (Required) The Name of the Public IP Address Configuration.
  - `public_ip_prefix_id` - (Optional) The ID of the Public IP Address Prefix from where Public IP Addresses should be allocated.
 Changing this forces a new resource to be created.
  - `sku_name` - (Optional) Specifies what Public IP Address SKU the Public IP Address should be provisioned as.
 Possible vaules include `Basic_Regional`, `Basic_Global`, `Standard_Regional` or `Standard_Global`.
 For more information about Public IP Address SKU's and their capabilities, please see the [product documentation](https://docs.microsoft.com/azure/virtual-network/ip-services/public-ip-addresses#sku).
 Changing this forces a new resource to be created.
  - `version` - (Optional) The Internet Protocol Version which should be used for this public IP address.
 Possible values are `IPv4` and `IPv6`.
 Defaults to `IPv4`.
 Changing this forces a new resource to be created.

  ---
  `ip_tag` block supports the following:
  - `tag` - (Required) The IP Tag associated with the Public IP, such as `SQL` or `Storage`.
 Changing this forces a new resource to be created.
  - `type` - (Required) The Type of IP Tag, such as `FirstPartyUsage`.
 Changing this forces a new resource to be created.

 Type: